-Once your mentoring agreement is completed and signed by both yourself and your mentor within 2 months of being notified of registration, you must immediately forward to the BCIA Office at p.ag@bcia.com which in turn will be shared with the branch Articling Coordinator by staff.
-Articling Program elements will not be recognized until the Mentoring Agreement is submitted.
-Articling Program Registrants who have not submitted their signed mentoring agreement in the two months since their notice of acceptance into BCIA, will have their articling term held in abeyance (put on hold) until the mentoring agreement is received.
+Once your mentoring agreement is completed and signed by both yourself and your mentor within 2 months of being notified of registration, you must immediately upload the agreement to the Articling Program page in the BCIA account.
+Articling registrants who are not in compliance may have their articling term held in abeyance (put on hold) until the mentoring agreement is received.
 This, in effect, will extend the articling term to however long the signed agreement is outstanding.